ArnedyNavi/ArnedyNavi/README.md

 ## Hello everyone, I'm Alfonsus! 👋

 ### 🔭 About me
-A CSE sophomore @CUHK-SZ 📚 having passion in machine learning, deep learning, AI, web development, and data analysis 💻.
+A CSE junior @CUHK-SZ 📚 having passion in machine learning, deep learning, AI, web development, and data analysis 💻.
 I aspire to be a full-stack developer in web or AI projects.
 I have experience building apps using several tech stacks including React, NodeJS, VueJS, and Django.

 ### 💻 Tools/Technologies